fish1219705/fish1219705/README.md

 ####  Who am I ?
 1. An international student study in Canada.
 2. A Bachelor of Philosophy (sounds weird)
-3. A girl in her 20s trying to explore her potential, Adventure in the New World
+3. A girl in her 20s trying to explore her potential, start an unknown adventure in the New World

 ####  SuperPower
 1. Not bad temper